Kitware/VTK/Documentation/docs/vtk_file_formats/vtkhdf_file_format/vtkhdf_specifications.md

 appending functionality of `HDF5` chunked data sets ([Chunking in HDF5](https://davis.lbl.gov/Manuals/HDF5-1.8.7/Advanced/Chunking/index.html)).

+### Particularity regarding UnstructuredGrid and PolyData

+Adding data for a new time step works the same way as adding a data for a new partition: data is added at the end of existing datasets, and a new value is added to "count" elements for `NumberOfPoints`, `NumberOfCells` and `NumberOfConnectivityIds`.
+For instance, given an object of 2 partitions changing over 10 time steps, `NumberOf...` datasets would contain 20 total values.

 ### Particularity regarding ImageData

 A particularity of temporal `Image Data` in the format is that the reader expects an additional